The most important person

 Why them though?

 They love you to their very core, without reservation.

-– A partners' love is an exceptional kind and significantly different to others.
+– A partners’ love is exceptionally kind and significantly different from others.

 The only kind of love where you are an integral part of them – read ‘oneness’.